arkency/posts/posts/2013-06-22-are-we-abusing-at-exit.md

 end
 ```

 You can run it with `ruby test.rb`.
 As easy as that.
-But here is the issue:
+But here is the question:
-_How can minitest run our test if the test is defined after we require `minitest`_?
+_How can minitest run our test if the test is defined after we require `minitest`?_
 You probably already know the answer:

 * it uses [`at_exit` hook to trigger test running](https://github.com/seattlerb/minitest/blob/f771b23367dc698586f1e794eae83bcb905fa0d8/lib/minitest.rb#L36)